For purchases which are:

 Quotation - Key Points to Consider

-Your bid will be assessed against a number of set criteria.
-These criteria will be given to you in the invitation to quote or the quick quote documents, so that you can see clearly what the procurement officer is looking for.
-Procurement officers will always be looking for the most economically advantageous (MEAT) bid which is a combination of price and quality/technical and sutainability criteria.
+Your quote will be assessed against a number of set criteria.
+These criteria will be given to you in the invitation to quote or in the Quick Quote documents, so that you can clearly see clearly what the buyer is looking for.
+Buyers will always be looking for the most economically advantageous (MEAT) quote which is a combination of price and quality/technical and sustainability criteria.

-During an evaluation, procurement officers are looking to ensure that you:
+During an evaluation, buyers are looking to ensure that you:

 • can meet the quality standards required.